Fresh Tech News on Biett Hub Endanang

 Adaptive Thresholding

-Adaptive thresholding adjusts the binarization threshold dynamically based on local image characteristics.
-This technique is particularly useful for documents with varying lighting conditions or uneven backgrounds.
-It helps maintain consistent OCR accuracy across different parts of the image.
+Adaptive thresholding sets binarization levels based on local image traits.
+It is especially effective for documents with uneven lighting or textured backgrounds, helping to preserve consistent OCR accuracy across the page.

 Edge Detection